crs4/most-visualization/docs/source/android_docs/api/org/crs4/most/visualization/PTZ_ControllerFragment-IPtzCommandReceiver.rst

 .. java:method:: public void onPTZstartZoom(PTZ_Zoom dir)
    :outertype: PTZ_ControllerFragment.IPtzCommandReceiver

+   Called when the user presses one button of the zoom panel

+   :param dir: the required zooming direction

 onPTZstopMove
 ^^^^^^^^^^^^^

 .. java:method:: public void onPTZstopMove(PTZ_Direction dir)
    :outertype: PTZ_ControllerFragment.IPtzCommandReceiver

+   Called when the user releases one button of the pan-tilt panel

+   :param the: moving direction before this stop command

 onPTZstopZoom
 ^^^^^^^^^^^^^